wazuh/wazuh/tests/integration/test_aws/README.md

 ## Setting up a test environment

 You will need a proper environment to run the integration tests.
-You can use Docker or any virtual machine.
+You can use any virtual machine you wish.
 If you have one already, go to the [integration tests section](#integration-tests)

 If you use [Vagrant](https://www.vagrantup.com/downloads.html)